zhezhouzz/underapproximation_type/README.md

 $ ./effsynth.native -cdcl -bi -k 3  tests_specsynth/ulist_quant.spec

 ```
- This should produce a list of synthesized programs in
+ This should produce a list of synthesized programs in the
 `output/tests_specsynth/ulist_quant.spec` directory.

 ### Generating Poirot benchmarks:
-The 5 benchmarks in `Table2` in **Poirot** are in `test_specsynth/Poirot_benchmaks` directory.
+The 5 benchmarks in `Table2` in **Poirot** are in the `test_specsynth/Poirot_benchmaks` directory.

-Run the following command to generate the programs used in Poirot for UniqueList:
+Run the following command to generate the programs used in **Poirot** for UniqueList:

 ```
 $ ./effsynth.native -cdcl -bi -k 3 tests_specsynth/Poirot_benchmarks/Poirot_uniquelist.spc